U.S. to wipe out more Corinthian Colleges student debt

 Founded in 1995, Corinthian was one of the largest U.S. for-profit college operators, at one point employing more than 10,000 people, and running more than 100 campuses with 74,000 total students, court papers show.

 For-profit education companies such as Corinthian, Apollo Education Group Inc and Strayer Education Inc, have struggled to attract students since a 2010 government crackdown revealed high student debt loads, low graduation rates and poor employability of graduates.
-(Reporting by Eric Walsh; Additional reporting by Nick Brown in New York and Tom Heals in Wilmington, Delaware; Editing by Eric Beech)
+(Additional reporting by Nick Brown in New York and Tom Heals in Wilmington, Delaware)